 Then, go to the location of this script in FileZilla to fix the WordPress syntax error.

 Right-click on the affected file and select View/Edit.

-Locate the changes you recently made to that file.
+Then, locate the changes you recently made to that file.
 If you have some technical knowledge, you can try to figure out what the problem is.
 Very often it is a missing semi-colon, closing bracket, etc.

 On the other hand, you may simply remove the entire code you recently added.

 Next, save and close the edited file.
 You will be prompted by FileZilla to upload this file.
 Click Yes.

 Finally, refresh your site and the error should be gone.